mintymatt/jquery.jscroll/README.md

 ## Licence

-This project acts undet the MIT Licence.
+This project acts under the MIT Licence.
 Please retain the `LICENCE` file throughout any distribution of this project.